Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Methods

-Dimension-reduction of high-dimensional data with minimal information loss is a crucial component of being able to use the highly-informative DIC data for model calibration.
-Numerical issues in calculating the EIG (Sec.~\ref{sec: boed}) due to data dimensionality were resolved by representing the data in a low-dimensional space.
-Furthermore, the construction of the surrogate models, discussed subsequently in Sec.~\ref{sec: surrogate model}, was made viable with dimension reduction.
+Dimension-reduction of the high-dimensional displacement fields with minimal information loss is a crucial component of being able to use the highly-informative DIC data for model calibration.
+With the use of PCA, the construction of the surrogate models for the displacement field, discussed subsequently in Sec.~\ref{sec: surrogate model}, was made viable, enabling calibration with rich displacement fields.